 Why might coffee reduce those risks?
 Because it’s rich in antioxidants, which can fight the damage done by free radicals to the heart and other parts of the body.

-That means it's a powerful weapon against a lot more than just cardiovascular disease, too.
-There's no definitive proof that drinking a lot of coffee helps you lose weight.
-There are certainly indications that it can help, though.
+That means it’s a powerful weapon against a lot more than just cardiovascular disease, too.
+There’s no definitive proof that drinking a lot of coffee helps you lose weight.
+There are certainly indications that it may help, though.